ecemecemk/HoliLoc/README.md

 ## Train

-* If you want to reproduce HoliLoc model training please download necessery protein information, image feature vector, sequence and PPI embeddign files with HoliLoc_Train_Reproduce.py from [here](https://drive.google.com/file/d/13qtm6UMBX6KOUZ6XJ9_h5mMNl5LmRwk5/view?usp=drive_link).
+* If you want to reproduce HoliLoc model training please download necessary protein information, image feature vector, sequence and PPI embeddign files with HoliLoc_Train_Reproduce.py from [here](https://drive.google.com/file/d/13qtm6UMBX6KOUZ6XJ9_h5mMNl5LmRwk5/view?usp=drive_link).
 Unzip the file.
 * Open terminal and navigate to the downloaded file's directory where  HoliLoc_Train_Reproduce.py is located as well.
 * Run the command below.
 * You will obtain the model file in the name you specifed in the "output_model" section as output.